MMB-UMCU/genomics-workshop/index.md

 > including the
 > concept of genomic variation within a population.
 Participants should bring their own laptops and plan to participate actively.
 >
-> To get started, follow the directions in the [Setup](setup.html) tab to
-> get access to the required software and data for this workshop.
 >
 {: .prereq}